Cleveland sports curse: Cleveland Browns

 The Browns were at the center of a relocation controversy in 1995.
 The decision by then-Browns owner Art Modell to move the Browns, which had been an 11–5 team the previous season, to Baltimore infuriated and confused Browns fans.
 After negotiations with the NFL and the city of Cleveland, Modell was allowed to move the team's personnel to Baltimore, where it became a new franchise known as the Baltimore Ravens.
 The Ravens won a Super Bowl in only their fifth year of existence, doing so with former Browns tight end Ozzie Newsome as their general manager.
 In addition to Newsome's success, coach Bill Belichick, who was fired as Browns' head coach soon after the 1995 season, became head coach of the New England Patriots five years later.
-With the Patriots, Belichick has coached only one losing season and won nine AFC Championships and six Super Bowls.
+With the Patriots, Belichick coached only four losing seasons and won nine AFC Championships and six Super Bowls.
 The struggles of the Browns since rejoining the NFL, as well as the success of both Newsome and Belichick, were chronicled in the NFL Films feature A Football Life: 1995 Cleveland Browns.

 The Browns returned to the NFL in 1999, after a three-year period of deactivation.
-In the 1999 NFL Draft, the Browns selected Tim Couch, hoping he would be a franchise quarterback.
-Ty Detmer was brought in to usher in the planned "Couch era", but after a string of dismal performances, Couch was rushed into the starting position.
+In the 1999 NFL draft, the Browns selected Tim Couch, hoping he would be a franchise quarterback.
+Ty Detmer was brought in to usher in the planned "Couch era", but after a string of dismal performances by Detmer, Couch was rushed into the starting position.
 Couch struggled to perform without a talented roster around him, which led to his eventual departure from the Browns after 2003.
 The Browns could have selected Kurt Warner in the 1999 NFL expansion draft, as the St. Louis Rams left him unprotected.
 However the Browns chose not to do so.
 Warner would go on to win the NFL Most Valuable Player Award in the 1999 and 2001 seasons and also helped the Rams win Super Bowl XXXIV.
-The Browns suffered through losing seasons in their first three seasons after their return, but returned to the playoffs in 2002, losing to the Pittsburgh Steelers in the Wild Card round.
+The Browns suffered through losing seasons in their first three seasons after their return, but returned to the playoffs in 2002, losing to the Pittsburgh Steelers in the Wild Card round despite having a 24–7 lead in the 3rd quarter of that game.
 The Browns would not have another winning season until 2007, when they went 10–6.
 The Browns missed the playoffs because they lost the divisional tiebreaker to the Steelers on account of a head-to-head sweep and the wild card tiebreaker to the Titans based on head-to-head record against common opponents.